-Unfortunately, due to the change in Autoconf 2.50, this means you must always add this extension.
-However, this is a problem for maintainers who know their package will never run on a platform that has executable extensions.
-For those maintainers, the no-exeext option (see Chapter 17 [Options], page 107) will disable this feature.
-This works in a fairly ugly way; if no-exeext is seen, then the presence of a rule for a target named foo in

-Makefile.am will override an automake-generated rule for 'foo\$(EXEEXT)'.
+This might be a nuisance for maintainers who know their package will never run on a platform that has executable extensions.
+For those maintainers, the no-exeext option (see Chapter 17 [Options], page 116) will disable this feature.
+This works in a fairly ugly way; if no-exeext is seen, then the presence of a rule for a target named foo in Makefile.am will override an automake-generated rule for 'foo\$(EXEEXT)'.
 Without the no-exeext option, this use will give a diagnostic.